 So if you are striving towards a meaningful personal goal, and also are spiritually-minded, then go along your path as a way to enhance and test your spiritual practice.
 Look for the parallels and “transferable skills”.

 And, once you achieve a goal, don’t be in a hurry to chase after another.

 Resist the temptation to simply set another goal, of the same type, to keep you busy chasing it.
 Take the time to review your life, contemplate, consolidate the lessons, and see where your heart is pointing next.

 Let us also not get attached or conceited about any achievement.
 “Ah, now I am so and so…”.
 Keep empty, keep innocent.
 You’ll be much lighter.
 You’ll be able to flow with life better, and will be more sensitive to perceive some hidden gems.

-Living life mindfully, reflecting, growing, and asking the hard questions – are important elements in the path of transcending by living it.
+Living life mindfully, reflecting, growing, and asking the hard questions—these are important elements in the path of transcending it by living it.

-Knowing that every desire takes up energy, the art of transcending certain desires and focusing on other ones is simply an expression of our ability to prioritize.
-What the enlightened masters urge us to do, when asking us to give up all desires, is indeed to prioritize the realization of inner happiness above all other things, until it consumes our life fully.
+On a practical level, knowing that every desire takes up energy, the art of transcending certain desires and focusing on other ones is simply an expression of our ability to prioritize.
+What the enlightened masters urge us to do, when asking us to give up all desires, is indeed to prioritize the realization of inner happiness above all other things, until it consumes our lives fully.

 In this path, there is no need to be violent with yourself.
 It defeats the purpose.

 Just get better and better in discerning what the higher bliss is.